Collisio-Adolebitque/Productivity/README.md

 #### Recommendations

-* Experiment, review and cherry pick what works best for your current role.
+* Experiment, measure, review and cherry pick what works best for your current role.
 * Respect the importance of the time slots you allocate.

 #### Scheduled Productivity Blocks